benvanik/trampoline/README.md

 by applications on the local machine or network to discover AirPlay devices and control the playback of those devices with one API.

+Eventually, Trampoline will provide transparent video serving (exposing individual local files over HTTP to enable playback from AirPlay devices) and transcoding (sourcing from local or remote video files and transcoding into a format that Apple devices will accept).

 ## Quickstart

     npm install trampoline